Get your eggs, protein, and toast all in one with this Easy Breakfast Braid. Looks fancy, but it’s so simple to make!

 - Preheat oven to 375 degrees F. Line a large baking sheet with parchment paper.

 - Unroll the dough sheet onto the prepared baking sheet.
 Cut 10 slits (on each of the long sides) about two-thirds of the way in, leaving the center one-third uncut.
-(Reference the picture in the blog post for help!)
+(Reference the picture in the blog post and watch the video – they help.)

 - Spread the mustard along the center of dough.
 Top with the ham, scrambled eggs, and cheese.
 Crisscross the dough strips over the filling so that you get a braided pattern, making sure the filing is secure and the dough adheres to each other.